Homesteading Blog

 History of Matsqui Village Nearby the Fraser River in Abbotsford

 Matsqui Village is a historical locality in the city of Abbotsford, British Columbia, Canada.
 The village was once home to the Matsqui First Nation and was later settled by European settlers in the late 1800s.
 The village was originally named after the Matsqui people who have inhabited the area for thousands of years before the arrival of Europeans.
 The village played a significant role in the early history of Abbotsford and the surrounding area.
 In the early 1900s, it was an important agricultural center, with many farms and orchards located in the area.
-The fertile land and favorable climate made it ideal for growing crops such as berries, apples, and …
+The fertile land and favorable climate made

-History of Matsqui Village Nearby the Fraser River in Abbotsford READ BLOG POST >
+History of Matsqui Village Nearby the Fraser River in Abbotsford Read Blog Post

 learn about companion plants for growing organic tomatoes outdoors in cool climates such as canada